 Lynnette Shelley is an award-winning Pennsylvania artist specializing in contemporary mixed media animal and nature paintings.
-Having a great love of wildlife, patterns and archetypes, Shelley fuses these influences into her strikingly unique artworks.
-Her highly detailed and complex compositions are created using a sophisticated process developed from a buildup of multiple layers incorporating techniques in both drawing and painting - from crosshatching to ink splatter to linear painting.
+Having a great love of wildlife, patterns and archetypes, Shelley fuses these influences into her striking artworks.
+Her highly detailed and complex compositions are created using a buildup of multiple layers of ink and acrylic and incorporates techniques in both drawing and painting - from crosshatching to ink splatter to linear painting.
 Some of Shelley's work (her “fauxsaic” paintings) also incorporates elements of collage in which she adds hand-colored and cut watercolor paper to the artwork in a process that resembles mosaic tile.

 In addition to her fine art pursuits, Shelley is also the co-founder of The Red Masque, an original dark art rock / progressive rock band she has been writing and performing in since 2001.
 Shelley is also the vocalist in Green Cathedral, a contemporary art rock band.
 They released their debut album in 2017.

 Originally from Delaware, Shelley lives in Ambler, Pennsylvania, and maintains a private studio in Maple Glen.

 One of my primary artistic interests is exploring animals, icons and archetypes.
 Whether painted on cave walls, portrayed as omens or totems or even worshiped as personifications of the gods, animals were a favorite motif for our ancestors, and they still continue to infatuate people today.
 Animalistic imagery and themes can be seen in pop culture in everything from folklore and mythology to cartoons, logos and mascots.
 My artwork takes a closer look at this archetypal animal kingdom.
 Reinterpreted through art, abstraction, decorative element and contemporary vision, these creatures speak to our collective unconscious.